pyzahl/SoFiMagic/README.md

 Load project into Android Studio...

 ## Usage ##
 Start App, configure.
 Review XML file on CF card in SOFIMAGI folder created by App itself at first start.
 Edit XML file... see below for example.
-(On Camera GUI is pending completion).
+Global options:

+- Use Silent Shutter (SS) mode -- will automatically disabled for Burts/Cont Hi/Low shooting and enabled again!
+- Manual Focus (MF) -- very recommened for most cases!
+Focus before.
+Also set Aperture if any!
+(F-Settings do not yet work correctly -- need help here!!
+Try various...)
+- Display Off (DOFF) -- when running, can be turned back on/off while running (Fn, Play Buttons), see below.
+- Start via Start button on display or Camera Play Button

 Start App again.
 Finally click the start button and wait.